ricardolima-xyz/easyomrform/README.md

 # opticalbot

-Opticalbot is an Optical Mark Recognition software with reusable templates.
+Opticalbot is an Optical Mark Recognition (OMR) software with reusable templates.